storj/docs/src/pages/dcs/how-tos/hugging-face/index.md

 updatedAt: 2023-07-19T18:26:43.929Z
 docId: _TbcS1aJ44twHRve9UDPy
 pageTitle: How to use Storj with Hugging Face
-description: A walk-through of how to use Storj with Hugging Face cloud storage APIs.
-Examples of how to transfer, save, and load datasets.
 ---

 [Hugging Face](https://huggingface.co/) (🤗 ) is a platform that allows developers to train and deploy open-source AI models.
 It's similar to GitHub in providing a space for developers to code and deploy AI applications, including language models, transformers, text2image, and more. &#x20;